danielmiessler/fabric/patterns/analyze_answers/README.md

-# Analize answers for the given question
+# Analyze answers for the given question

 This pattern is the complementary part of the `create_quiz` pattern.
 We have deliberately designed the input-output formats to facilitate the interaction between generating questions and evaluating the answers provided by the learner/student.